ACM40960/project-Chaitanya-1497/README.md

 No of Cases - 200 Million per year
 Death count - 400,000 per year
 Mostly Found in Africa and tropical countries.
+The project aims to use cell images acquired using blood smear tests to build a predictive model for Malaria diagnosis.
+This model can work in conjunction with traditional microscopy methods to expedite the process of obtaining diagnostic results.

 ### Diagnosis Methods